History Overview

 January 22, 1921 – Blessed Sacrament parish is broken off from St. Mary Cathedral, taking all the households south of A Street.

-February 23, 1926 – St. Mary Cathedral parish is divided again with the establishment of St. Teresa parish to the east.
+February 23, 1926 – St. Mary Cathedral parish is divided again with the establishment of another St. Teresa parish to the east.

 March 13, 1949 – The new Cathedral School building opens to the east of the Cathedral on 14th Street.
 Saint Mary Cathedral is the only parish in Lincoln to offer all the grades through high school.